Memphis Theological Seminary: History

 The school was moved into the Newburger House, which was constructed in 1912 for Judge Joseph Newburger.
 The residence was designed by the prominent Memphis architectural firm of Hanker and Cairns.

+On December 16, 2025, leaders of the seminary voted to conclude academic operations on July 31, 2026, pending approval of the General Assembly of the Cumberland Presbyterian Church.

 Organization

-The president is Jody Hill.
-The seminary is accredited by the Association of Theological Schools in the United States and Canada (ATS) and the Commission on Colleges and Schools of the Southern Association of Colleges and Schools (SACS).
-The seminary is also approved by the University Senate of the United Methodist Church to educate United Methodist theological students.
+The seminary was accredited by the Association of Theological Schools in the United States and Canada (ATS) and the Commission on Colleges and Schools of the Southern Association of Colleges and Schools (SACS).
+The seminary was also approved by the University Senate of the United Methodist Church to educate United Methodist theological students.

-The seminary is located in Midtown Memphis at the corner of Union Avenue and East Parkway, across town from the denominational Cumberland Presbyterian Center in Cordova, Tennessee.
+The seminary was located in Midtown Memphis at the corner of Union Avenue and East Parkway, across town from the denominational Cumberland Presbyterian Center in Cordova, Tennessee.